 New Directions has always encouraged staff to develop themselves and many, including myself, have been given the opportunity to do this.

-I have worked supporting adults with learning disabilities since 1994.
-I started as a Support Worker and have worked my way up to Registered Care Manager.
-I currently manage Home Care and Supported Living Services.
+I have worked supporting adults with learning disabilities at New Directions since 1994.
+I started as a Support Worker and have worked in a variety of our services progressing to Registered Manager.

-At New Directions we pride ourselves on being advocates for our service users, supporting them with health appointments, social activities, planning and implementing for the best possible future.
+At New Directions we pride ourselves on being advocates for the individuals we support, assisting them with health appointments, social activities, planning and implementing for the best possible future.